Christopher-M-Gibson/Bike-Analysis/README.md

 *I used the last 12 months of data for the analysis, so the files including data from 01/2022 to 12/2022*

 ### Rest of project TBD

+*For the SQL version of this project, I had to convert all of the .csv files .xlsx files in order to import them into SQL Server*